nnethercote/Rust-CUDA/guide/src/faq.md

 ## Why target NVIDIA GPUs only instead of using something that can work on AMD?

-This is a complex issue with many arguments for both sides, so i will give you both sides as well as my opinion.
+This is a complex issue with many arguments for both sides, so I will give you both sides as well as my opinion.

 Pros for using OpenCL over CUDA: